monsoonmaelstrom/book2/book2.md

 “I’ll see what I can do,” he tells me with a sigh.

 “Thanks,” I say leaning further over the railing, trying to decide if I want to broach the next topic of conversation, and the answer is that I really, really don’t.
-Part of me thinks that Liam probably has a right to know, but a bigger part of me would prefer to never discuss it.
-To lock away all of the bits of myself that I don’t like, pretend they don’t exist, and never talk about them.
+Part of me thinks Liam probably has a right to know, but a bigger part of me would prefer to never discuss it.
+To lock away all of the bits of myself I don’t like, pretend they don’t exist, and never talk about them.
 Only now his life is my life, and I’m unsure what that entitles him to know.
 Davy thinks I should tell him, but he’s one to talk.
 I sigh.

 “What?”
 Liam asks me when I’m quiet for a few minutes.